isdk/isdk-lang-spec/README.md

 ```

 Note: In daily use, please do not use AI to perform numerical calculations, which is not what AI is good at.
 For example, try to let it perform decimal calculations, eg,
-`ai run -f calculator '{content: "13.1 + 4.857"}'`.
+`ai run calculator '{content: "13.1 + 4.857"}'`.
 However, CoT can be used to improve accuracy.

 When parameters are included, the AI `content` is combined with these parameters and forwarded together to the agent.
 For example,